ConduitNetwork/docs/troubleshooting/unmanage.rst

 #.
 Select :guilabel:`DELETE`

 #.
-The VM and associated Insatnce will be removed from |morpheus| but the actual VM will remain.
+The VM and associated Insatnce will be removed from |conduit| but the actual VM will remain.

 #.
 Wait up to 5 min or click :guilabel:`REFRESH` on the associated Clouds details page to force a cloud sync.

    ..
-NOTE:: ``Inventory`` must be enabled on the associated cloud for the VM to automatically be re-discovered by |morpheus|.
+NOTE:: ``Inventory`` must be enabled on the associated cloud for the VM to automatically be re-discovered by |conduit|.

 #.
-The VM is now back in |morpheus| as discovered/unmanaged.
+The VM is now back in |conduit| as discovered/unmanaged.
 To managed and create a new Instance from the VM, select :guilabel:`ACTIONS` : Convert To Managed.